 Q - What is the general minimum wage in Nova Scotia?

-As of April 1, 2014, employers in Nova Scotia must pay inexperienced workers at least $9.90 an hour and experienced workers at least $10.40 an hour.
+As of April 1, 2015, employers in Nova Scotia must pay inexperienced workers at least $10.10 an hour and experienced workers at least $10.60 an hour.
 Employees can be paid the inexperienced rate only if they have worked for the employer for less than three months and have less than three months total experience with the kind of work they have been hired to do.
 An experienced worker is one who has three months' or more experience.
 The minimum wage applies to a work week of 48 hours or less.

 Some industries have different minimum wage rules, or are exempt from having to pay a minimum wage.